-Feel the fear…and do it anyway: a traveller’s take on life
+Feel the fear…and do it anyway: a solo traveller’s take on life

 “Aren’t you scared?”
 “Haven’t you seen the movie Hostel?
 Or what about that movie Taken?”
 “What do your parents think about your plans?”
 “I wouldn’t do that if I were you…”

-When I first began announcing my plans to take a year long sabbatical from my job to travel, these were just some of the questions I was asked.
+When I first began announcing my plans to take a year long sabbatical from my job to travel by myself, these were just some of the questions I was asked.
 While my family was supportive (I blame my adventurous parents for my itchy feet), many of my peers thought I had completely lost my mind!

 At first, I was surprised by their reaction.
 I hadn’t seen any of the scary movies they mentioned, or read the stories of missing people in the news.
 I’d already travelled quite a bit on my own and only had positive experiences.
 Yet, as I listened to their cautionary warnings, a whole new level of self-doubt washed over me.